Birthing Ourselves – My Path as a Doula & Childbirth Educator

-Thanks to a powerful recent blog by a doula in England about her experience in a Birthing from Within workshop, I have found myself reflecting on my own path as a doula and childbirth educator.
+Recently I have found myself reflecting on my own path as a doula and childbirth educator, which began almost 30 years ago!
 Over the years I’ve done ICEA training, DONA Birth Doula Certification, and Birthing from Within Mentor Certification, along with apprenticing as a midwife and a Masters of Science in Parent-Child Nursing – more than my fair share of learning.
-Through the past twenty + years of practice I can identify the 7 core experiences that have shaped who I am as a birth professional.
+Through the past twenty + years of doula practice, I can identify the 7 core experiences that have shaped who I am as a doula and childbirth educator.

 #7 The women of Dancing Star Birth.
 In 2004 I founded Dancing Star Birth in my new hometown of Vancouver, BC, providing Birthing from Within prenatal classes and doula care.
-This past spring of 2013 I sold the business to two of the women who worked with me - the fabulous Judy McLaren & Arwen Brenneman.
+This past spring of 2013 I sold the business to two of the women who worked with me.
 Over the years I had the privilege of working alongside some incredibly gifted women – Jennifer-Lee, Monique, Patricia, Jocelyn, Erin, Jenny, Robin, Lucy, Arwen, Judy, & Marta.
 Along with deepening my skills and compassion in birth work, they have shown me the beauty of how this work shapes our lives, helping me to birth myself into new ways of being with my family, in my work, and myself as a woman.

 This is by no means a comprehensive map of my path as a doula and childbirth educator, but they are certainly some of the key moments that stand out in my two decades + of birth work.
 Now I have the honor of supporting all of you in growing your birth practices with The Website Doula, and in doing so hearing about each of your paths into this blessed work.